The-Zenseed-Project/zenseed-tasks/docs/readme.md

 ## 🚀 Zenseed-tasks — The Calm, Accessible GTD Task Manager *(Coming Soon)*

-### **Why ZenTasker?**
+### **Why  Zenseed-tasks**
-ZenTasker will be an open-source, self-hosted task management app built around Getting Things Done (GTD) principles.
+ Zenseed-tasks will be an open-source, self-hosted task management app built around Getting Things Done (GTD) principles.
 It’s designed to be distraction-free, neurodiverse-friendly, and fully accessible — giving you the clarity and calm to focus on what matters.

 This repository is currently under development.
 We are preparing to build something intentional, minimalist, and empowering.